Dennis Kozlowski: Commenting on his trial

+In 2009, before his trial, Kozlowski asserted his innocence by stating, saying "I am absolutely not guilty of the charges.
+There was no criminal intent here.
+Nothing was hidden."
+After his conviction, but before his appeal was complete, he again denied his guilt, saying that the jury had found him guilty simply on the basis of his huge salary.
+In a 2013 parole hearing, Kozlowski admitted his culpability, saying, "It was greed, pure and simple. ...
+I feel horrible ...
+I can't say how sorry I am and how deeply I regret my actions."

 Personal life

 Kozlowski has been married three times, and has grandchildren.

 Kozlowski became notorious for his extravagant lifestyle, supported by the booming stock market of the late 1990s and early 2000s; allegedly, he had Tyco pay for his $30 million New York City apartment which included $6,000 shower curtains and $15,000 "dog umbrella stands".

-According to Forbes, Kozlowski also purchased several acres in the private gated community, "The Sanctuary", in Boca Raton, Florida, while he was CEO at Tyco International.
-He also purchased a multimillion-dollar oceanfront estate on the island of Nantucket.

 Tyco paid $1 million (half of the $2 million bill) for the 40th birthday party of Kozlowski's second wife, Karen Mayo Kozlowski.
 The extravagant party, held on the Italian island of Sardinia, featured an ice sculpture of Michelangelo's David urinating Stolichnaya vodka and a private concert by Jimmy Buffett.
 In a camcorder video, Dennis Kozlowski states that this party will bring out a Tyco core competency – the ability to party hard.
 Subsequently, this shareholder meeting/birthday party became known as the Tyco Roman Orgy.

-On July 31, 2006, Karen Kozlowski filed for divorce in Palm Beach County, Florida.
-No specific reasons were cited, but the motion asked the court to equitably distribute the couple's assets and liabilities and asked that gifts Karen received be declared marital property.
-She also sought a lien on the couple's Boca Raton mansion.
-The motion also requested alimony.

-Kozlowski served as Head of the Board at Berwick Academy in South Berwick, Maine, for many years, and served on the Middlebury College Board of Trustees in the 1990s.

-Dennis Kozlowski now lives between NYC, Florida and Nantucket and runs several businesses with his third wife, Kimberly.
-Dennis is the Chairman of the Board of the Fortune Society and Kimberly is the President of the Women's Prison Association.
+Dennis married Karen Mayo in Antigua in May 2001; they maintained a mansion in Boca Raton.
+She filed for divorce in Palm Beach County, Florida, in July 2006, a few months after he was sentenced to prison.
+A divorce settlement was reached in 2008.

+In the 1990s, Kozlowski purchased an oceanfront estate in the Squam area of Nantucket island for $5 million.
+While in prison, he sold the mansion to pay fines and restitution, listing the property for $23 million in June 2006.

+Kozlowski was a donor to Middlebury College, where his two daughters attended; he joined the college's board of trustees in 1999, and resigned from the board in 2002, after the scandal emerged.
+He also was head of the board of trustees of Berwick Academy in South Berwick, Maine, after his daughters had graduated from the school.